RLOpenCatalyst/rg-doc/source/Features.rst

 HPC Product
 -----------

 AWS provides the most elastic and scalable cloud infrastructure to run your HPC applications.
 AWS delivers an integrated suite of services that provides everything needed to quickly and easily build and manage HPC clusters in the cloud to run the most compute intensive workloads across various industry verticals.
-These workloads span the traditional HPC applications, weather prediction, and seismic imaging, as well as emerging applications, like machine learning, deep learning, and autonomous driving.This product has a master node and cluster nodes with a auto scaling group which will enable the cluster nodes required to be completed.
+These workloads span the traditional HPC applications, weather prediction, and seismic imaging, as well as emerging applications, like machine learning, deep learning, and autonomous driving.
+This product has a master node and cluster nodes with a auto scaling group which will enable the cluster nodes required to be completed.
 It has many job schedulers like Slurm, AWS jobs.
 We have used a CFT to make this product provisioned.

 .. image:: images/hpc.png